Primary Care Network (PCN)

 Patients with mild to moderate mental health needs have access via their FP (Family Physician) or NP to counselling visits made possible by Burnaby's PCN previously not available in the community.
 Patients also have access to social work services that are linked and working with their primary care providers in team to address social determinants of health.

-Launching in summer 2020, behavioural management support will be offered to patients via referral from an FP or NP through health coaches supported by psychologists.
+Launching in Fall 2020, behavioural management support will be offered to patients via referral from an FP or NP through health coaches supported by psychologists.
 These enhanced team-based resources will meet the needs of patients by increasing resources within neighbourhoods to help FPs and NPs better support patients to prevent disease progression/escalation.